Frequently Asked Questions

 Are we charged an Administration Fee?

 New families are required to pay the Administration Fee per child upon accepting their enrolment.
-This helps us to ensure that we have accurate information such as emergency contact details and CRN numbers so that your Centrelink and any COPP entitlements can be calculated accurately.
+This helps us to ensure that we have accurate information such as emergency contact details and CRN numbers so that your Centrelink can be calculated accurately.
 We are also required to provide information to the Department of Education and Training to ensure Kindergarten Funding and other subsidies can be secured as appropriate.
 With more than 250 families involved in the Centre this is a very significant task and the administration fee goes towards the resources and electronic systems required to complete these tasks.

 Are we charged for public holidays?